pjdevries/plg_system_classextension/README.md

       `[web root]/templates/class_extensions/components/com_content/models/ContentModelCategoryExtensionBase`.
 * If a copy already exists and the original class file is newer than the existing copy, the old copy is overwritten with the newer version.
 * The name of the class in the copied file gets `ExtensionBase` appended to it.
-So for the example above, this wilt in the `class ContentModelCategoryExtensionBase`.
+So for the example above, this wilt result in `class ContentModelCategoryExtensionBase`.
-* Using `include_once` we first load the copied class with the new name and then the extended class, having the same name as the original class.
+* Using `include_once`, the copied class, with the new name, is loaded first, followed by the extended class, having the same name as the original class.
 * Because the system plugin is the first to load the class, later references to the same class will use the already loaded class definition.

 ## <a id="json-spec">JSON specification</a>

-File `[web root]/templates/class_extensions/class_extensions.json` file contains JSON encoded information about core classes to be extended.
-The file contains an array of objects.
+File `[web root]/templates/class_extensions/class_extensions.json` contains JSON encoded information about the (core) classes to be extended.
+It contains an array of objects.
 Each object describes a single class to be extended.
-At the moment of this writing, an object contains the following attributes:
+At the moment of this writing, an object description contains the following attributes:
    ```
    {
      "class": ...,